timb-machine-mirrors/unikzforce-wormhole/README.md

 ## Devoplment Prerequisites
-The project can be developed in devcontainer, so for development, one only needs to install VSCode and Docker.
+The project has devcontainer nature, so for development, one only needs:

 - Linux kernel 6.5 or newer
 - Docker
 - VSCode ( or any IDE with devcontainer support )

+Just open up the project using vscode, and because project has a devcontainer nature (it has `.devcontainer` folder), vscode would automatically suggest you to re-open the project in a development container, proceed with that.

 ## Running tests
+after opening up the project in a devcontainer:

-1. Build the image:
+1. to build the necessary images:
     ```sh
     ./scripts/build_images.sh
     ```
-2. Run the tests:
+2. to run the tests:
     ```sh
     ./script/vxlan_agent_run_tests.sh
     ```